Home » Recipes » Dessert Recipes » Chocolate Walnut Pound Cake

 Remove the cake from the oven and let it cool in the pan for 10 minutes.
 Turn the cake out on a wire rack and allow it to cool completely.

-Finished chocolate walnut pound cake presented on a serving tray.
+Sliced cake on a serving plate.

 Chocolate Walnut Pound Cake - A rich, moist pound cake with walnuts and a double dose of chocolate. https://www.lanascooking.com/chocolate-walnut-pound-cake/